kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Move Conclusion:
 ~~~~~~~~~~~~~~~~

 ``move(T&&)`` is non-overloaded function template that casts its argument to an rvalue.
 It works both with lvalue and rvalue arguments.
-It uses the partial template specializations provided by ``remove_reference<T>`` to do this.
+It uses the partial template specializations provided by ``Remove_reference<T>`` to do this.

 Helpful Articles on Rvalue References and Move Semantics